michael98722/alx-system_engineering-devops/0x19-postmortem/Postmortem_Report_Webstack_Debugging.md

 #### Summary

-On September 11th, 2018 at midnight the server access went down resulting in 504 error for anyone trying to access a website.
+The server access went down when accessing the wesbite, resulting in 504 error for anyone trying to access it.
 Background on the server being based on a LAMP stack.

 #### Timeline